projectglow/glow/docs/source/contributing.rst

 Please edit glow `docker files <https://github.com/projectglow/glow/blob/master/docker/README.md>`_ to add libraries that integrate with glow.
 Only include libraries that are used directly upstream or downstream of glow, or used with the glow :ref:`pipe transformer <pipe-transformer>`.

-1. Setup a DockerHub account.
+1. Setup a dockerhub account
-2. Edit the `genomics docker file <https://github.com/projectglow/glow/blob/master/docker/databricks/dbr/dbr9.1/genomics/Dockerfile>`_ on your fork.
+2. Edit the `genomics docker file <https://github.com/projectglow/glow/blob/master/docker/databricks/dbr/dbr9.1/genomics/Dockerfile>`_ on your fork

-  - This file contains command line tools, Python and R packages.
+  - This file contains command line tools, Python and R packages

-3. Build and push the container, use this `bash script <https://github.com/projectglow/glow/blob/master/docker/databricks/build.sh>`_ as a template.
+3. Build and push the container

+  - Use this `bash script <https://github.com/projectglow/glow/blob/master/docker/databricks/build.sh>`_ as a template

-4. Test the container in your environment in a notebook.
+4. Test the container in your environment in a notebook
-5. Once you are happy with the container and the test, open a pull request.
+5. Once you are happy with the container and the test, open a pull request

-  - We will build and push the container to the official projectglow `dockerhub project <https://hub.docker.com/u/projectglow>`_,
+  - We will build and push the container to the official projectglow `dockerhub <https://hub.docker.com/u/projectglow>`_
-  - Point to this container in the glow nightly continuous integration test `jobs definition <https://github.com/projectglow/glow/tree/master/docs/dev>`_.
+  - Point to this container in the glow nightly continuous integration test `jobs definition <https://github.com/projectglow/glow/tree/master/docs/dev>`_
-  - Once the circle-ci continuous integration test passes, we will incorporate it into the project.
+  - Once the circle-ci continuous integration test passes, we will incorporate it into the project

 .. _features-bug-fixes: